Katrina Cottage plans offer 1 and 2 bedroom designs in a variety of styles and configurations.

 planning, having designed over 300 new and existing communities in the

-United States and overseas, including Seaside, Florida.
+United States and overseas, including Seaside, Florida, which renewed a nationwide interest in regionally and classically inspired planning.
 Principals,

 Andres Duany and Elizabeth Plater-Zyberk are co-founders of the Congress